endoflife-date/endoflife.date/tools/pixel.md

     eol: 2018-10-31
     support: 2015-11-19
 ---

+> Google Pixel is Google's current line of Android Phones and other consumer electronics.

 The Pixel phones come out around the first or second week of October every year (the A series being unpredicatable).
 Pixels support their devices for about three years with guaranteed software/security updates.
 That is only the guaranteed date, however Google may provide additional year(s) of updates, but is not bound to.